Aleartulon/AE_NODE/README.md

 At testing time, the initial condition $s_r^0$ is mapped through the Encoder into its reduced representation $\varepsilon_{\pmb{\mu}}^0$.
 Subsequently, the full sequence of reduced vectors $\varepsilon^{\pmb{\mu},i}_i$ is recovered autoregressively by repeated application of the Processor.
 For each $\varepsilon^{\pmb{\mu},i}_i$, the corresponding PDE solution is recovered by application of the Decoder.

-For a more detailed explanation of the methodology, please refed to this [paper](https://www.arxiv.org/abs/2502.08683).
+For a more detailed explanation of the methodology, please refer to this [paper](https://www.arxiv.org/abs/2502.08683).

 ##  Installation